philgookang/pcr/README.md

 $ pip install -r requirements.txt
 ```

 **3. Download dataset**
-You only download the captions for train, validation, and test.
+When you download our dataset, you only download the captions for train, validation, and test.
 For the actual image, you need to download them at the official website.
+Also, all of our captions are saved by Pickle.
+You can only open them in python!
 ```
 $ wget http://pcr.philgookang.com/data.zip
 $ unzip data.zip